 - Whenever hands are visibly dirty

-- Workers should assist younger students with hand hygiene as needed.
+- Facilitate regular opportunities to practice hand hygiene.
+Workers should assist younger students with hand hygiene as needed.

-- Incorporate more individual activities or activities that encourage more space between students and staff.
-For younger students, adapt group activities to minimize physical contact and reduce shared items.
-For adolescent students, minimize group activities and avoid activities that require physical contact.
+- Incorporate more individual activities or activities that encourage more space between students and workers.
+For elementary students, adapt group activities to minimize physical contact and reduce shared items.
+For middle and secondary students, minimize group activities and avoid activities that require physical contact.

 - Stagger recess/snack, lunch, and class transition times to provide a greater amount of space for everyone.